-Please note this bursary is only available to students paying the full £9,250 fee, and therefore is not available to NHS funded or other sponsored students, or students from Wales, Scotland or Northern Ireland.
+Please note, this bursary is only available to students paying the full £9,250 fee, and therefore is not available to sponsored students (including where fees are paid by the NHS or a similar body).
 Different levels of bursary may be available to you if you are studying a PGCE course, for further information see Postgraduate Fees & Funding.
 For more information about the University of Portsmouth Bursary call our dedicated Fees and Bursary helpline on +44 (0)23 9284 3052.